 The diagram below demonstrates a common technique used to produce LNPs.
 The phospholipid, carrier oil and actives are dissolved in a solvent, which is then evaporated.
 This precipitate has a buffer added to it and is then warmed and vortexed to hydrate the phospholipids.
 The antigen is then added wherein multi-layer vesicles (MLVs) are generated.
-This solution is processed through a Microfluidics Processor to reduce particle size to small uni-lamellar vesicles.
+This solution is processed through a Microfluidizer® processor to reduce the particle size to small uni-lamellar vesicles.

 Image Ref: University of Strathclyde research

 Benefits of Lipid Nanoparticles as a Delivery System

 Choosing a lipid nanoparticle delivery system yields many benefits in vaccine development.
 Here are just some of them:

 Both hydrophilic and hydrophobic agents can be encapsulated together with high efficiency.

 The lipid nanoparticles can be coated with inert and biocompatible polymers, prolonging the liposome’s circulation half-life in the body.